GoogleCloudPlatform/spanner-migration-tool/README.md

 As a result, the out-of-the-box performance you get from these tables could be slower than what you get from PostgreSQL/MySQL/DynamoDB.

-To improve performance, consider adding [Secondary Indexes](https://cloud.google.com/spanner/docs/secondary-indexes) to the tables created by HarbourBridge, using the existing PostgreSQL/MySQL indexes as a guide.
-Also consider using [Interleaved Tables](https://cloud.google.com/spanner/docs/schema-and-data-model#creating-interleaved-tables) to tune performance.
+To improve performance, also consider using [Interleaved Tables](https://cloud.google.com/spanner/docs/schema-and-data-model#creating-interleaved-tables) to tune performance.